Debate

 • Conclusion.
 In this last section, a brief summary of what was stated will be made, and, if there is one, the winner of the debate, or the conclusion reached jointly by the debaters, will be announced.
 This is the closing of the debate.

-You may be interested: Obedience
+You may be interested: Development

 Objectives of a debate